6-14 July 2018

 EVENTS & ACTIVITIES

 Alongside studio-based design tutorials and seminars, a series of lectures will be scheduled.
-Each year of the programme, AAVS Shanghai hosts a public symposium, with a large group of invited guest speakers and panelists, addressing contemporary topics related to the theme of the workshop, City Smart.
-As part of the schedule of events, AAVS Shanghai will also have a book launch event for the publication of SHANGHAI TEN FOLIO, a monography of the work of the programme’s students, staff and visitors, with essays and symposium transcriptions.
+Each year of the programme, AAVS Shanghai hosts a public symposium, with a large group of invited guest speakers and panelists, addressing contemporary topics related to the theme of the workshop, Urban Intel.
+As part of the schedule of events, AAVS Shanghai will also tour students to noteworthy buildings and cultural sites in Shanghai.
 The 9-day programme is hosted at the new China 3D Printing Museum in Boashan, Shanghai.